+What is umbrella insurance, and do you actually need it?
 Most people feel pretty good about their insurance once they have a solid auto policy and homeowners coverage in place.
-But here is the question worth asking: what happens when a serious claim exceeds those policy limits?
-That is exactly the gap umbrella insurance is designed to fill.
+But here's the question worth asking: what happens when a serious claim exceeds those policy limits?
+That's exactly the gap umbrella insurance is designed to fill.

 What Umbrella Insurance Actually Does

 An umbrella policy is a type of personal liability insurance that sits on top of your existing home, auto, and other insurance policies.
-It does not replace anything.
+It doesn't replace anything.
 Instead, it provides an extra layer of protection that kicks in when your underlying policy limits have been exhausted.

 Think of it this way.
 Your auto insurance might cover up to $300,000 in liability per accident.
-If you are found responsible for a serious wreck that results in $750,000 in damages, your auto policy pays its maximum and you are left on the hook for the remaining $450,000.
+If you're found responsible for a serious wreck that results in $750,000 in damages, your auto policy pays its maximum and you're left on the hook for the remaining $450,000.
 With an umbrella policy in place, that extra amount is covered, up to your umbrella limit.

 Most umbrella policies start at $1 million in coverage and can go up to $5 million or more, depending on your needs.